KhronosGroup/glTF-Blender-Exporter/docs/developer.md

 #### gltf2_debug.py

 The functions provided here are for debugging and profiling the exporter.
-The debug output is printed to the Blender console and allows level filtering in this order:
+The debug output is printed to the Blender console and allows output level filtering in the follwing order:
 `ERROR`, `WARNING`, `INFO`, `PROFILE`, `DEBUG`, `VERBOSE`
 The profiler allows to print out a time stamp and to measure the delta time between two given points in the code.